Bottom-Up Skill Discovery from Unsegmented Demonstrations for Long-Horizon Robot Manipulation: Approach

 We present how to split the aggregated dataset $D$ into $K$ partitions, which we use to train the $K$ skills.
 Our objective is to cluster similar temporal segments from multi-task demonstrations into the same skill, easing the burden for the downstream imitation learning algorithm.
 To this end, we first learn per-state representations based on multi-sensory cues, which we use to form a hierarchical task structure of each demonstration sequence $\tau^{(m)}_{i}$ with bottom-up agglomerative clustering.
 We then identify the recurring temporal segments across the entire demo dataset via spectral clustering.
 The whole process is fully unsupervised without additional annotations beyond the demonstrations.

-\textbf{Learning Multi-Sensory State Representations.} We learn a latent representation for each state in the demonstrations.
-Our approach is inspired by research in event perception~\cite{zacks2001event}, which addresses the importance of correlation statistics presented in multiple sensory modalities for event segmentation.
-Motivated by this, we propose to learn the representations from multi-modal sensory data to capture their statistical patterns.
-Our method follows Lee et al.~\cite{lee2020making} which learns a joint latent feature of all modalities by fusing feature embeddings from individual modalities (multi-view images and proprioception) with the Product of Experts~\cite{hinton2002training}.
-The feature is trained with the input reconstruction objective.
-By learning the shared representation from multiple modalities, it captures the congruence underlying multi-sensory observations while retaining the information necessary to decode $s_t$.
+\textbf{Learning Multi-Sensory State Representations.} Our approach learns a latent representation per state in the demonstrations.
+It is inspired by research in event perception~\cite{zacks2001event}, which addresses the importance of correlation statistics presented in multiple sensory modalities for event segmentation. \ourmethod{} learns the representations from multi-modal sensory data to capture their statistical patterns.
+Our method follows Lee et al.~\cite{lee2020making} which learns a joint latent feature of all modalities by fusing feature embeddings from individual modalities (multi-view images and proprioception) with the Product of Experts~\cite{hinton2002training}. \yifeng{The feature is optimized over an adapted evidence lower bound loss~\cite{kingma2013auto} which reconstructs the current sensor inputs.
+The reconstruction is different from the one from Lee et al. which is optimized over reconstructing next states.
+This different design choice is motivated by the fact that the previous work focuses on policy learning with fused representation inputs which needs to encode future state information, while ~\ourmethod{} focuses on learning the statistical patterns of multi-sensory data at the current state.} By learning the joint representation, it captures the congruence underlying multi-sensory observations while retaining the information necessary to decode $s_t$.
 We denote $h_t$ as the latent vector computed from $s_t$.

-\revised{A detailed diagram of the fusion process can be found in prior work by Lee et al. (\cite{lee2020making}, Figure 2).
-The fused representation is optimized over an adapted evidence lower bound loss from Equations 3 and 4 in that paper.
-A major difference is that we optimize over reconstructing the current states while Lee et al. optimize over reconstructing the next states.
-This different design choice is motivated by the fact that their work focuses on using the latent representation as inputs for policy learning which needs to encode future state information, while ~\ourmethod{} focus on learning the statistical patterns of multi-sensory data at the current state.}